 wget http://c.vestacp.com/0.9.8/rhel/whmcs-module.php -O vesta.php

-WHMCS Admin Dashboard-
+WHMCS Admin Backend-

 System Settings-